neelsmith/arch-data-analysis/S20/ghpages/assignments/summarize_OCRE.md

 title: "The Roman Imperial Coinage data set"
 ---

-For each property of a coin:

-coin distinct values and number of occurrences for each

-null/missing data?

-data artifacts from:

-- digitization?
-- inconsistency in legacy print source?
+In today's class, we will work through the first lab assignment.
+(See [these instructions](http://shot.holycross.edu/courses/ada/S20/labs/module1/).)

+In brief, you will:

+- complete the incoimplete parts of a Jupyter analyzing Roman imperial coin issues

+The questions we will address are the same kinds of questions you will ask about every collection of data:

+- how are records organized: what properties are recorded for each object?
+- what values do we find for each property?
+How many distinct values occur, and how frequently?
-- editorial errors?
+- are there missing values or data, or identifiable errors?
+- can we determine where errors come from? are they errors in digitizing a print source, do they result from inconsistency in a print source, or errors in editorial judgment?